 The Representative Council (RC) was established in December 2017 and is composed of elected members from every Massachusetts local affiliate, caucus, and two unaffiliated representatives.
 The purpose of the Representative Council is to foster member, affiliate and caucus collaboration and set priorities and policies guiding the political program and direction of Our Revolution Massachusetts (ORMA).

 The ORMA Coordinating Committee (CC) provides the leadership direction of Our Revolution Massachusetts.
 As of March 2019, there are five members.
+Email the Coordinating Committee.
 The current committee includes:

 Representative Council Members (in alphabetic order):

 Passionate Issue: TBD